This page may contain affiliate links. If you make a purchase through one of these links, we may earn a commission at no extra cost to you.

 - Doesn’t create caramelization or the Maillard reaction.
 Both of these lead to gorgeous, delicious browning and complex flavors in your food.
 But since sous vide cooking is done in a water bath at a precise but relatively low temperature, this flavor development doesn’t occur.
 Instead, you’ll want to caramelize or sear before or after (or both before and after!) you sous vide your food.

 - Creates a lot of plastic waste.
 In the traditional method of sous vide cooking, you use a disposable plastic bag for each major food item (so you might put a bunch of vegetables into one bag, but just one steak per bag).
 As you can imagine, the waste builds up fast!
 Luckily, there’s a solution: reusable silicone bags!
-While we don’t recommend the popular Stasher brand, we like Platinum Pure’s simple pouch-like construction.
+While we don’t recommend the popular Stasher brand (for reasons you’ll learn in our detailed hands-on review), we like Platinum Pure’s simple pouch-like construction.
 Not a great fit?
 Check out our list of our top sous vide bag picks to learn more about options for reusable, single-use, and vacuum sealer bags.

 How Do You Pronounce Sous Vide?